Dreamlix/dreamlix-template/README.md

 ```

 ## Recommended workflow for components
-Storybook allows you to develop Vue components (and composite compenents) in isolation from any integration.
+Storybook allows you to develop Vue components (and composite components) in isolation from any integration.
 I propose the following workflow when designing and implementing a new component:

 1. Create a new storybook entry for the component
 2. Define what the new component is meant to do